 Art fairs and festivals are an ideal opportunity for artists to sell their creations to grow their audiences and brands, in addition to custom orders, e-commerce, and personal sales.
 Artists can create a community, build an audience, & attract the attention and curiosity of curators and galleries all while exhibiting at any art festival.
 If you are looking to make festivals one of the ways to develop your art career, the following tips will be helpful.

 1. Do Research

-Be sure to read and understand the event contract: be aware of any refund policy, details relating to deadlines, fees, rain or shine guidelines, and all rules related to set up, the actual event, and tear down.
-From where to park to what the event requires of their vendors (tent color, tent weights, electricity needs, insurance, and more), there is a lot of be aware of and understand before deciding to send the application fees & committing to doing a show!
+Be sure to read and understand the event contract: be aware of any refund policy, details relating to deadlines, fees, rain or shine guidelines, and all rules related to set up the actual event, and tear down.
+From where to park to what the event requires of their vendors (tent color, tent weights, electricity needs, insurance, and more), there is a lot to be aware of and understand before deciding to send the application fees & committing to participating in craft shows!
 If you are brand new to doing shows, consider attending a few and studying what other vendors do!

 2. Follow Instructions

 From the event's “how to apply” specifics to what time you are allowed to break down your display at the end of the day, be sure to follow instructions from start to finish to make a good impression and be welcomed back.
 Professional and successful organizers always have protocols and procedures laid out to make the events more successful.
 Proper coordination ensures that the attendees, artists, performers, & vendors get the best out of the festival.